-Space Science Week, a joint meeting of the space science discipline and standing committees of the Space Studies Board, Board on Physics and Astronomy, and Aeronautics and Space Engineering Board will take place at The National Academies Building in Washington, DC (2101 Constitution Avenue, NW), March 28-30, 2017.
-At this meeting, the standing committees will convene in plenary, joint, and individual sessions to discuss issues and advances in their fields.
+Space Science Week, a joint meeting of the space science discipline committees of the Space Studies Board, Board on Physics and Astronomy, and Aeronautics and Space Engineering Board will take place at The National Academies Building in Washington, DC (2101 Constitution Avenue, NW), March 26-28, 2019.
+At this meeting, the committees convene in plenary, joint, and individual sessions to discuss issues and advances in their fields.
+Registration is now open.

-For further more detailed information on each of the standing committees, including copies of presentations made at Space Science Week standing committee sessions, view the individual committee's website (linked below).
+For further more detailed information on each of the discipline committees, including agendas and copies of presentations made at Space Science Week committee sessions, view the individual committee's website (linked below).

 National Academy of Sciences Building

 Directions to the National Academy of Sciences Building

 The National Academy of Sciences Building, located in the Foggy Bottom area of Washington, D.C., is served by Ronald Reagan National Airport (DCA), Dulles International Airport (IAD) and Baltimore/Washington International Airport (BWI).
 It is accessible by Metro's Orange and Blue lines.
 Limited parking is available for participants in the visitors parking area of the NAS building.
 Parking is provided on a first-come basis, and overflow is directed to public parking garages.
 Street parking is also available.The public parking facilities closest to the NAS Building are Colonial Parking (20th Street, NW, between E and F Streets) and Columbia Plaza (23rd and Virginia Avenue, NW).
 See link regarding directions for more information.